(Last Update: 10/16/2024)

 Recent research offers a nuanced perspective.
 Some studies suggest that bed-sharing does not elevate risks for the child when practiced safely.

-In conclusion, the safety of co-sleeping largely depends on risk factors and the specific practices and environment set by the parents.
+In conclusion, co-sleep safety largely depends on risk factors and the specific practices and environment set by the parents.

 The Controversies Surrounding Co-sleeping